micro-api/micro-api/README.md

 ## Create Example

-Requesting to create an entity may be allowed at wherever URI that type exists.
+Requesting to create an record may be allowed at wherever URI that type exists.

 ```http
 POST /users/1/posts